 If you ever think of dying

 some new happiness discloses.

 So much rose wisdom has been lost to time.
 It’s wonderful to have resources like this still available.
-This book offers 83 recipes all together thanks to the herbalist Eleanor Sinclair Rhode, who gathered her information from a number of legendary herbalists, such as Sir Hugh Platt and Gervase Markham.
+This book offers 83 recipes all together thanks to the herbalist Eleanor Sinclair Rhode, who gathered her information from several legendary herbalists, such as

 Pick herbs for fresh use and also for drying.